OpenTranslationBible/open-bible/en-GB/43.John/md/john-10.md

 ## John 10:37

-If I do not do the works of my Father, do not believe me.
+If I cannot do the works of my Father, do not believe me.

 ## John 10:38

-But if I do them, even if you do not believe me, believe the works, so that you may know and understand that the Father is in me, and I in the Father.”
+But if I do do them, even if you don't believe me, believe in the works, so that you may know and understand that the Father is in me, and I in the Father.”

 ## John 10:39